 Crepe Paper flowers are a beautiful alternative to fresh flowers.
 They last ages, are easy to create and have huge visual impact!
-Create these gorgeous crepe paper roses to add to your own projects, and discover an easy yet impressive way to brighten up wreaths, bouquets, cards, fascinators and more!
+Learn how to make crepe paper roses and create these gorgeous paper flowers to add to your own projects, and discover an easy yet impressive way to brighten up wreaths, bouquets, cards, fascinators and more!

 - Crepe Paper in an assortment of colours – I used Lia Griffith Crepe Paper as it’s perfect for flowers and has a lovely stretch.

 - Double sided tape